nandi-abhishek/Udacity-CarND-Behavioral-Cloning/README.md

 ![My Model][image2]

-The model first uses a Keras Lambda layer for normalization . hen I have three 5x5 convolution layers, two 3x3 convolution layers, and three fully-connected layers - as described in the Nvidia paper text - including converting from RGB to YUV color space, and 2x2 striding on the 5x5 convolutional layers.
+The model first uses a Keras Lambda layer for normalization .
+Then I have three 5x5 convolution layers, two 3x3 convolution layers, and three fully-connected layers - as described in the Nvidia paper text - including converting from RGB to YUV color space, and 2x2 striding on the 5x5 convolutional layers.
 The model includes RELU layers to introduce nonlinearity (model.py line 159-171).

 Since the top portion of the image has mountain, sky etc and bottom portion has car hood I thought of cropping the image by 1/4 from top and 25 pixel from bottom.
-Otherwise these portion istead of helping would distract the model.
+Otherwise these portions istead of helping would distract the model.
 Some, example cropped images are displayed below:

 ![Cropped Image][image7]